Jeroen-G/laravel-pages/readme.md

 	'LPages'          => 'JeroenG\LaravelPages\Facades\LaravelPages',

+Then publish the package's migration files.

+    $ artisan vendor:publish

-The last thing to do is to migrate to create the pages table:
+The last thing to do is to migrate:

-	php artisan migrate --package="jeroen-g/laravel-pages"
+    $ artisan migrate

 ## Usage
 This package does not provide controllers and routes.
 To show pages you could use the route below.
 You'll need a page view to show the data from the database.